thradams/thradams.github.io/ownership.md

 ```

-`view` qualifier is the default.
-It can be used to override the owner qualifier used at the struct declaration.
+`view` qualifier can be used to override the owner qualifier used at the struct declaration.

 ```
 owner struct X { ... };